iZettle/api-documentation/README.md

 > **Note:** The API documentation is still in the beta phase.

-Currently, Zettle provides APIs for the following available markets:
+Currently, Zettle provides APIs for the following markets:

 -   United Kingdom
 -   Norway